lupyuen/lupyuen.github.io/src/lcd.md

 }
 ```

+The code above configures __PD23 for Output__, and sets PD23 to High or Low.

 [(__a64_pio_config__ comes from our NuttX PIO Driver)](https://github.com/apache/nuttx/blob/master/arch/arm64/src/a64/a64_pio.c#L91-L253)

 [(__a64_pio_write__ too)](https://github.com/apache/nuttx/blob/master/arch/arm64/src/a64/a64_pio.c#L254-L299)

-The code above configures PD23 for Output, and sets PD23 to High or Low.

 And that's how we reset the LCD Panel!
 Now we power on the LCD Panel...